 Employees can bring a claim to the WRC for up to four weeks’ remuneration if an employer fails to provide these core terms within five days.
-Failure to do so within one month is a criminal offence punishable by up to a year’s imprisonment and/or a fine of up to €5,000.
+Failure to do so within one month or the provision of false or misleading information is a criminal offence punishable by up to 12 months imprisonment and/or a fine of up to €5,000.
 Where an offence is committed under the 1994 Act, liability does not stop with the employer.
 A director, manager, secretary or officer of the company can also face liability where they have acted with the employer’s consent or connivance.

 The Act introduces anti penalisation provisions for employees who invoke their rights under the 1994 Act.
 An employee who is penalised for doing so can bring a claim to the WRC and be awarded compensation of up to two years' remuneration.